4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

 #### 2.2.5 RegisterAlias

-Sometimes, we don't have to implement and register a function when it is alias to another function already exist in the default library.
-We can simply use api `RegisterAlias("alias_func", "original_func")` to link current register function name with an existing registered name.
+Sometimes, we don't have to implement and register a function when it is an alias to another function that already exists in the default library.
+We can simply use api `RegisterAlias("alias_func", "original_func")` to link the current register function name with an existing registered name.

 ```c++
 RegisterExternal("substring")